Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 ## Technologies Used
 Python All packages used can be found in the [requirements.txt](https://github.com/MikaCodez/Divine_Timing/blob/main/requirements.txt) File.

 HTML - Used for the template structures.

 CSS - Used to style the markup.

 Javascript - Custom use minimal, to set a timeout on bootstrap messages.

 GitHub - to store the overall project repository.

 GitPod - used as a workspace to do the coding.

 Django - django frameworks to manage apps.

 Figma - To design the wireframe of the complete project.

 Google Fonts - to brandize 'Harmonic Poems' with google fonts.
 Used for logo and all the written content.

 Fontawesome - fontawesome icons for social media links and as additional design.

 Bootstrap - grid, layout, columns, cards and forms structure.

 Heroku - for the deployment of the project.

 Coolors - to choose the colour palette and colour shades.

 PostgreSQL - database storage of the models.

 AWS - image and static files storage.

 AmIResponsive - responsiveness of the site.

 Lighthouse - used for testing site functionality.

 PEP8 - used for Python files testing.

 W3C Markup Validation Service - used for HTML testing.

 W3C CSS Validation Service - used for CSS testing

 ## Resources

 Code Institute's Slack Community.

 Code Institute's Codestar Django Blog was used in the beginning stages of the development of this project.

-Code Institute's Boutique Ado app was used as a base for the products and navigation Django Documentation - Heavy Reliance on Django documentation to implement forms, models, views etc.
+Code Institute's Boutique Ado app was used as a base for the products and navigation

+Django Documentation - Heavy Reliance on Django documentation to implement forms, models, views etc.

 W3Schools documentation for CSS

-Bootstrap Documentation - For implementing Bootstrap styles across project Google
+Bootstrap Documentation - For implementing Bootstrap styles across project

+Google

 Stack overflow

-Youtube - Also Heavy Reliance on youtube tutorials from Codemy.com and Pretty Printed especially when it came to views and models in py
+Youtube - Also Heavy Reliance on youtube tutorials from Codemy.com especially when it came to views and models in py

 ## Credits